ANCSLEEP BLOG

 • Influx of shift work during the summer, such as fishing, construction, etc.

-• Pressure to pack in a full schedule in the short summer season
+• Pressure to pack in a full schedule in a short, sunny, summer season

 • Transitioning from Alaskan winters